kamerynjw/kamerynjw.github.io/index.md

 title: Welcome!
 ---

 My name is Kameryn J Williams.
 I am a mathematician and logician.
-I am currently postdoctoral factulty in the mathematics department at [University of Hawai‘i at Mānoa](https://math.hawaii.edu/).
+I am currently a postdoctoral scholar in the mathematics department at [University of Hawai‘i at Mānoa](https://math.hawaii.edu/).
 My PhD is from [The Graduate Center](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Mathematics) of The City University of New York.

 <center>
 <img src="/pics/kam.jpg" alt="A picture of me speaking at the Kurt Gödel Research Center.">